 If you want to fundamentally change the next generation of women, your donation is well spent with Girls Inc. This nonprofit organization works in 350 cities across the country and Canada, to provide mentoring and support for girls aged 6 to 18.
 When these young women are part of the program, they do better in schoolwork, are more likely to attend (and graduate!) from college, and engage less in risky behaviors.
 For every dollar donated, 87¢ goes toward helping the girls, with only 2 percent toward management expenses.
 Find out the 10 things parents of girls wish they had known sooner.

 Gary Sinise Foundation

 If you have a veteran or first-responder in your life, you know how much of themselves they give to the job—and that they aren’t always supported in the way these brave men and women deserve.
 That’s where the Gary Sinise Foundation steps in to offer programs to these special humans to entertain, educate, inspire, strengthen, and build communities.
 For every dollar you donate to this important nonprofit, 91.12 percent is directly given to these programs.
 They also received the highest rating from Charity Navigator, by following excellent best practices in governance.
-Find out 12 simple but powerful ways you can support our vets.

 Catholic Relief Services

 For decades, Catholic Relief Services, CRS, has worked to improve the quality of life for millions worldwide.
 As an active and efficient humanitarian aid organization, they send doctors and volunteers to dangerous, difficult parts of the world to battle emergencies, diseases, and other vital situations.
 Of all of the donations that are given, 93 percent goes directly to their efforts.
 They also met all of the 20 charity standards outlined by the Better Business Bureau’s Wise Giving Alliance, giving them an “A” rating.
 Find out 35 simple acts of kindness that take two minutes or less.